Alfombruh/CPP/cpp02/README.md

 Fixed point values hold great advantages: They a flexible in precision and range (depending on where you place the point), they are flexible in data size, they deal with some operations faster (+-...)...
 They obviously have some disadvantages but overall they are great

+[This video](https://www.youtube.com/watch?v=WJgLKO-qac0) explain pretty well what the problem with floats is